Relevant for: Information security users

 This section describes how to manually match change requests to the actual changes made.

-In most cases, once a chance request has been resolved, the change is automatically matched to the relevant request, and no further action is required.
+In most cases, once a change request has been resolved, the change is automatically matched to the relevant request, and no further action is required.

 However, some workflows do not support auto-matching, and FireFlow may not be successful in finding a match for all changes.